Raku/nqp/docs/ops.markdown

 otherwise.
 The propcode and pvalcode may be looked up with the opcodes above.
 (Note that you can use the property value name (e.g. Nd) for both lookups.)

+## unipropcode
+* `unipropcode(str $propname)`

+Translates a property name to the backend's property code.
+This is not distinct across backends and is expected to change over time.
+For the most part only useful for calling getuniprop_int, get_uniprop_str or get_uniprop_bool or comparing whether two unicode property names resolve to the same propcode, for example 'Alpha', 'alpha', 'alphabetic' and 'Alphabetic' should return the same property code.

+## unipvalcode `moar`
+* `unipvalcode(int $propcode, str $propname)`

+Looks up a property name in its property category, and returns which table within that category to use.

 # <a id="-vm-provided-streaming-decoder-opcodes"></a> VM-Provided Streaming Decoder Opcodes